semaphoreci/docs/docs/examples/using-terraform-with-google-cloud.md

 ### Verify it works

 Push a new commit on any branch and open Semaphore to watch a new workflow run.
-If all goes well you'll see a `Passed` box next to your pipeline indicating the workflow finished successfully.
+If all goes well you'll see a `Passed` green box next to your pipeline indicating the workflow finished successfully.

 ### Next steps